telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### volume `Number` *(default: 100)*

-A value between 0 and 100 that specifies the volume of the video
+A value between 0 and 100 that specifies the volume of the video.

 #### Example - set volume